FlyingCan/FlyingCan.github.io/README.md

 ### Hi there

-👋 Hi, I’m @lixiangwuxian.
+👋 Hi, I’m @ FlyingCan.

-👀 I’m interested in software and web developement, hardware DIY.

-🌱 I’m currently learning Rust, Python, and Go.
+👀I am interested in computer vision and software development related to artificial intelligence applications

+🌱 I am reviewing the content of professional courses (linear algebra, data structure and algorithm, operating system...)

 📫 How to reach me:

-  - Email: lixiangwuxian@outlook.com
+  - Email: youcanxv@163.com

-  - Discord: @Livable4359#9528

 <!--
-**lixiangwuxian/lixiangwuxian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**FlyingCan/FlyingCan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: